whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 For most of my life, I just did not know what a healthy nation looked like.
 I'd never found any "experts" in school or on TV who had any idea what one looked like either.

-Anybody can see the greed and discrimination, and there are many opinions about what to do, but without knowing what healthy nations are like, it's all just speculation.
+Anybody can see the greed and discrimination, and there are many opinions about how to stop it, but without knowing what healthy nations are like, it's all just speculation.

 It's like if doctors only studied sick people but never encountered healthy people, and had no idea what "healthy" even looked like.
 Each doctor would have their own opinion, but without studying healthy people, their cures might not be helpful.

 This is essentially what happens when most people debate political and cultural problems in their country.
 People who have never even heard of healthy nations, much less experienced one, are trying to diagnose social and political problems without knowing what a healthy nation even looks like.
 People speculate and argue endlessly, and the political troubles just continue.

 But we don't need to speculate about how to deal with our biggest political problems.
 Stories of healthy nations gave me a _standard of comparison:_ once I studied common ways of life in these societies, such as how they avoid selfishness and encourage integrity and generosity, it helped me see the deep troubles in my unhealthy nation more clearly.
 Even better, these stories helped me see an effective path to creating whole nations where respect is simply normal.

 But first, I had to answer a big question: why doesn't everybody live in healthy nations now?